A Small Gesture of Kindness

 Forget trying to churn out a paper in one weekend—it’s a stressful and unfulfilling way to write, and the end product will fall short.
 If you want to really become a good writer, you need to write.
 It takes practice, like any other skill.

 Commit to set aside a bit of time for writing.
 It doesn’t have to be a lot; start with 30 minutes, maybe three times a week, and get started writing.
-Commit to that time faithfully—make an appointment with […]
+Commit to that time faithfully—make an […]

 Go to Top